Club: VfB Stuttgart | Opening: 1933 | Capacity: 60,441 (11,121 standing)

 Attimo Hotel Stuttgart and Hotel Geissler are also still at walking distance, located near Bad Canstatt rail station, and even though a little pricier, they are situated near the nice local old town with some eating and drinking options around.

-Tickets for VFB Stuttgart games can be bought online, by phone +49 (0) 180 58325463, at the Fan-Center at the Mercedes-Benz Arena, or at the VFB City-Shop at the Königstraße 23-25 in Stuttgart’s city centre, the VfB Fan-Shop at the Milaneo Shopping centre in the north of Stuttgart, or at the tourist information centre at Stuttgart airport.
+Tickets for VFB Stuttgart games can be bought online, by phone +49 (0) 1806 99 1893, or in person at the Fan-Center at the Mercedes-Benz Arena, the VFB City-Shop at the Königstraße 23-25 in Stuttgart’s city centre, the VfB Fan-Shop at the Milaneo Shopping centre in the north of Stuttgart, or at the tourist information centre at Stuttgart airport.

 Stuttgart’s attendances have risen significantly since the 2011 renovations, but the club only sells out about a third of their home matches and tickets are generally easilty available in pre-sale.